MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/general-mailbox-access-error-occurred-while-receiving-email-through-mailbox-error.md

 ## Resolution

- If this warning appears intermittently but incoming and outgoing emails are processing successfully, you can disregard it.
+ If this error appears intermittently but incoming and outgoing emails are processing successfully, you can disregard it.
 Dynamics 365 will try accessing the mailbox again.

-If the warning persists, ensure the Exchange mailbox is accessible.
+If the error persists, ensure the Exchange mailbox is accessible.
 If you're using Exchange Online, check the [Service Health Dashboard](https://portal.office.com/adminportal/home#/servicehealth) as a Microsoft 365 administrator to ensure there are no reported service health issues for Exchange Online.

 ## More information